Cost of LivingUpdated May 2026

 The Bottom Line

-The bottom line on cost of living in Nashville: you're looking at $2,859 to $6,291 $/mo, which is 14% above the national average — expect to pay a premium, but also expect higher quality and more options.
+The bottom line on cost of living in Nashville: you're looking at $3,363 to $5,533 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare Nashville with Other Cities